The Windrush Journey

 We will continue to develop our fluency, comprehension and love for reading by chosing great texts and reading regularly in school and at home.

 In maths, we will begin this term with perimeter, moving on to multiplication and division.
 We will continue to use the concrete, pictoral and abstract model of learning that develops a deep and sustainable understanding of maths in pupils and the bar model to support problem solving.

 Please continue to encourage your children to learn their times tables.
-A little and often approach is the best way to ensure secure knowledge of the multiplication and division facts and can be practised on the Times Table Rockstar Website.
+A 'little and often' approach is the best way to ensure secure knowledge of the multiplication and division facts and these can be practised on the Times Table Rockstar Website.

 Click on the image below to start playing now...